ahosny-repo/acc-project/README.md

 ## Solution Overview

-The following diagrams represent the solution components, domains, infrastructure and services that used as building block for our project using Spring Boot, Spring Cloud with Netflix OSS Components and Angular8 for fronted Web-GUI / dashboard.
+The following diagrams represent the solution components, domains, infrastructure and services that used as building block for our project using Spring Boot, Spring Cloud with Netflix OSS Components and AWS for database hosting service pluse Angular8 for fronted Web-GUI / dashboard.

 <p align="center">
 <img src="https://github.com/ahosny-repo/acc-project/blob/master/images/acc-arch.JPG" width="600">